fasiha/node-intro/README.md

 ```
 The above might be very hard to read if you're not used to JavaScript lambdas.
 To make sure you squeeze all the juice from this example, note the following:

 Our `myPromise` function returns a Promise: `return new Promise(…)`.
-That means, in an `async` function, we can `await myPromise(x)`!
+That means, in an `async` caller function, we can `await myPromise(x)`!

 Now.
 Per the Promise [docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/Promise), the Promise constructor takes *a single argument*: `new Promise(executor)`.
-That single argument to the constructor is a function of two parameters, which the JavaScript runtime gives you:
+That single argument to the constructor is a *function* of two parameters, which the JavaScript runtime gives you:
 1. the resolver function, conventionally called `resolve`, and
 2. the rejection function, conventionally called `reject`.

 Therefore, inside the body of the executor, you do whatever you need to do—in our case, call a callback-style function.
-But once we have the final value we want the Promise to resolve to, we invoke the resolver function with that value: above, `resolve(result)`.
+But once we have the final value we want the Promise to resolve to, we invoke the *resolver* function with that value: above, `resolve(result)`.
 This is how we tell JavaScript that we're done whatever asynchronous thing we needed to do and the Promise can be resolved, and to resume executing any function that was paused by `await myPromise(x)`.

-And since all functions can break, we can tell JavaScript that something went wrong by, instead of calling the resolver, by calling the rejection function with an object that can be `caught` by an `async` function.
+And since all functions can break, we can tell JavaScript that something went wrong by, instead of calling the resolver, by calling the *rejection function* with an object that can be `caught` by an `async` function.

 > I often use the following little snippet in scripts (via [Stack Overflow](https://stackoverflow.com/a/39914235/)): `var sleep = (ms) => new Promise(resolve => setTimeout(resolve, ms))`.
 Inside an `async` function, I can just `await sleep(1000)` to pause execution for 1000 milliseconds.